rickelsum/hacktrick-home-lab/README.md

 `onHostRule = true`
 `[acme.httpChallenge]`
 `entryPoint = "http"`

-Finally, we will configure the docker provider by adding these lines to the file:
+Finally, we will configure the docker provider by adding in your domain:

 `...`
 `[docker]`